maestro-server/webdocs/docs/developer/architecture/server_app.rst

 Server App
 ----------

-Server App main application, some responsibility is
+Server App is the main application:

 - Authentication and authorization
 - Validate and create entities (crud ops)
 - Proxy to others services

 ..
 Warning::

-	This service can be external access
+	This service need to be expose externally

 ----------

-We using DDD to organize the code, has infra, repositories, entities (values objects), interfaces, application, and domain, if like to learn read this article is very cool `DDD in Node Apps <https://blog.codeminer42.com/nodejs-and-good-practices-354e7d763626>`_
+We use DDD approach to organize a code, they have an infra, repositories, entities (values objects), interfaces, application, and domain folders. `DDD in Node Apps <https://blog.codeminer42.com/nodejs-and-good-practices-354e7d763626>`_

 .. image:: ../../_static/screen/fluxo_data.png
    :alt: Maestro Server - NodeJS DDD

-Server its have constructed with `KrakenJs <http://krakenjs.com/>`_, we create a lot of middleware and organize by domain.
+Server is made with `KrakenJs <http://krakenjs.com/>`_.

 **Setup dev env**